 By 1990 reported landings were in the range 20-40 t, and the total catches may have reached 50 t.
-Reported catches and landings through the 1990s have been of a similar order.
+Reported catches and landings through the 1990s have been of a similar order of magnitude although catches have declined since the 2000/01 fishing season.

-Largest catches and landings (8-31 t) were made in FMA 1, mostly in area 003 (southern east Northland) and 009 (central Bay of Plenty).
+Largest catches and landings (8-31 t) were made in FMA 1, mostly in statistical area 003 (southern east Northland) and 009 (central Bay of Plenty).
 Small (2-6 t) quantities were taken in FMA 7, almost entirely in area 017 (Marlborough Sounds).
 Only minor and intermittent catches and landings were made elsewhere.
 The most consistent catches were taken by beach seine, with some catches by lampara net.
 Most of the catch is reported as targeted.